OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 }
 ```

-> **Note**: while ZeppelinOS supports arbitrary changes in functionality,
+> **Note**: While ZeppelinOS supports arbitrary changes regarding functionality,
-> you will need to preserve all variables that appear in prior versions of
+> you will need to preserve all the variables that appeared in previous versions of
 > your contracts, declaring any new variables below the already existing ones.
 > All the considerations and some recommendations for your upgrades are
 > explained in the [Writing upgradeable contracts](writing_contracts.md) page.

-Once you have saved the changes, push the new code to the network:
+Once you have saved these changes, push the new code to the network:

 ```console
 zos push --network local